MARCEL PROUST as a young boy

 This is the most compelling and, at times, most annoying section of the book as we meet a “little band” of girls who roughhouse and tumble like acrobats when they’re not cycling or playing golf.
 One of them literally jumps over an elderly man reclining on the beach as the others cheer her on.
 The reader will be forgiven for thinking them more like a gang of rowdy boys, described variously by Proust as “thoughtless”, “bad”, “hard” and “Dionysian”, while the narrator contemplates which he will “choose” to fall in love with.

 Considering the cumbersome apparel young women wore at the turn of the century, it’s difficult to accept that girls would have behaved in such a way.
 Add to this the fact that their names are often just one letter away from boys’ names and you begin to wonder.
 Though some hard-core Proustians disagree, much skepticism has been expressed over the band’s gender.
-Keeping in mind that this was not long after the trial and incarceration of Oscar Wilde, whom Proust had met, the rational for placing his characters at a further remove from his own life and sexuality is quite understandable.
+Keeping in mind that this was not long after the trial and incarceration of Oscar Wilde, whom Proust had met, the rationale for placing his characters at a further remove from his own life and sexuality is quite understandable.

 On the other hand, Proust’s psychological acuity shines here in his observations of love, from the tritest through to the most profound.
 As well, this book has one of the most breathtaking summations of any novel ever written—no mean feat for a writer who started off as a society gossip columnist.